 Sign Up for Winter Ozone Alerts!

-- Two days in advance of when ozone exceedance days are forecast (unless there is no snow on the ground),
+- Two days in advance of when air quality in exceedance of EPA standards is forecast,

 - When an inversion episode ends (or if one was forecast but did not materialize).

-You will receive a subscription confirmation email after you submit this form.
+You will receive a subscription confirmation email 1-2 business days after you submit this form.

 Current UDEQ Air Quality Forecast

 In two days: Good

 Real-time Discussion about Air Quality Conditions and Forecasts

 Suggested Actions to Reduce Emissions During High Ozone Episodes